luckman212/jmap-backup/README.md

 ## Prerequisites

 - a Fastmail API key (get from https://app.fastmail.com/settings/security/tokens)
-- Python 3 (`brew install python3` if you're on macOS)
+- Docker *-or-*
-- Python's `requests` module
+- Python 3 + the `requests` module

-To get the required modules, either install them in a virtualenv, or globally with:
+To get the module, either install it in a virtualenv, or globally with:

 ```shell
 PIP_REQUIRE_VIRTUALENV=false python3 -m pip install --break-system-packages requests